Delicacy Lance Asiabell, aka Deodeok 더덕

 The most extensive list of vegetables in Korean

 You may know already how to read and spell animal-based ingredients in Korean, so how about studying plant-based foods now?
-Here's essential Korean vocabulary regarding vegetables! 👇 [Don't like veggies?! 😱IMPOSSIBLE!
+Here's essential Korean vocabulary regarding vegetables! 👇 [Don't like veggies?! 😱 IMPOSSIBLE!
 But how about fruits?
 Or cereals, beans, mushrooms, seaweed, nuts or seasonings?]
-Btw, if you don't know how to read Korean yet, here's a...
+Btw, if you don't know how to read Korean yet, here's...
 Continue Reading →

 Language of food